Minecraft speedrunning: Strategy

 Next, the player uses obsidian obtained in the Bastion to return to the Overworld and throw Eyes of Ender, which point to the Stronghold.
-Players are able to triangulate the estimated coordinates of the Stronghold by finding the difference in the angles in which the eyes go after they throw them.
+Players are able to triangulate the estimated coordinates of the Stronghold by finding the difference in the angles in which the eyes go after they are thrown.
 In November 2021, the decision was made by the Speedrun.com moderators to legalize external tools that measure the angles Eyes of Ender travel while thrown and calculate the exact coordinates of the Stronghold structure.
-Players then typically travel through the Nether to reach the Stronghold, as one block in the Nether is equal to eight blocks in the Overworld, making travel faster.
+Players then typically travel through the Nether to reach the Stronghold; one block in the Nether is equal to eight blocks in the Overworld, making travel faster.
+After reaching the triangulated coordinates, the player builds a portal to travel back into the Overworld.
+After taking the Nether portal through to the Stronghold structure, players must navigate to the End Portal room, where they fill in the portal frames with Eyes of Ender, opening and entering the portal to the End dimension.

 Once entering the End, the player must defeat the Ender Dragon boss to complete the speedrun.
 Many players use a strategy called "one-cycling" where they place several beds on the pillar where the Ender Dragon perches and blow them up when it is near, making use of the feature that beds explode in other dimensions when sleeping is attempted.
-This deals a massive amount of damage, and the dragon can typically be defeated with fewer than 7 bed explosions.
-Beds are usually obtained through crafting string received from Piglins into wool into beds, although they can also be gathered from villages in the early-game.
-Another strategy in the End is the "zero-cycle," where players scale the End Spikes and blow up the dragon while it is still flying.
+This deals a massive amount of damage, and the dragon can typically be defeated with fewer than 7 bed explosions, although advanced players can get away with 4-5.
+Another strategy in the End is the "zero-cycle," where players instead scale the End Spikes (obsidian pillars) and damage the dragon with the beds while it is still flying.
 This strategy is very difficult to perform and makes use of the fact that the dragon always spawns in certain places above the End Spikes, depending on the seed.
-Zero-cycling has gained increased use due to the fact that it reduces the need for the dragon to perch on the center fountain, removing "quick perch luck" from the equation.
+Zero-cycling has increased in use due to the fact that it removes the need to wait for the dragon to perch on the center fountain, removing "perch luck".